-- (a) Define a roading hierarchy with associated design and access standards. - (b) Control the nature, scale, design and location of activities and associated access onto State Highways and arterial roads. - (c) Set performance standards for property access, parking where provided, and loading.
+- (i) District Plan - (a) Define a roading hierarchy with associated design and access standards. - (b) Control the nature, scale, design and location of activities and associated access onto State Highways and arterial roads. - (c) Set performance standards for property access, parking and loading.